What is a Rolling Forecast and What’s the Business Benefit?

 While annual operating plans (AOPs) are the norm for most organizations to level-set expectations or anchor compensation targets, such plans do very little to help with resource allocations in a dynamic business.
 In fact, in today’s market, I can promise you that any AOP is wrong within seconds of the final submission.

 Working in a fast-paced, sophisticated organization isn’t easy.
 Especially if you want to respond quickly to new opportunities and risks.
-So many factors can change – and change quickly.
+So many factors can change in each and every forecast period – and change quickly.
 What factors?
 Customer wins or losses.
 External factors like changing oil prices or interest rates.
 Commodity pricing.
 Staffing needs or inventory levels.
 It’s an endless list.

 A rolling forecast (see figure 1) is designed to allow management to continuously plan the business.
-Here’s a few stats from The Dresner Advisory 2019 Wisdom of Crowds EPM Market Study, which details how frequent organizations run their forecasts:
+Here are a few stats from The Dresner Advisory 2019 Wisdom of Crowds EPM Market Study, which details how frequent organizations run their forecasts:

 - 62% of organizations are using a rolling forecast